Some 20 - 25 minutes of running can transform your mind, body, and soul.

 Your love life has improved:

 # 31: Running can significantly improve free testosterone levels in men, especially the intensive interval running workouts.
 Testosterone is responsible for high libidios and sex drive in men.
+You can also try trail running if road running is too easy for you.

 # 33: The benefits are not limited to men.
 Research has also shown that 20 minutes of vigorous running can boost physiological sexual arousal in women.